-The city of Perth in Western Australia is always changing.
+The City of Perth in Western Australia has always been changing.

-It started as a collection of tents occupied by settlers from Britain who arrived in 1829.
-They lived at Boorloo on Wadjuk country alongside the original Noongar inhabitants, slowly transforming the place into the image of an English rural village many of them had been so desperate to leave behind.
+It started as a collection of tents occupied by settlers from Britain in 1829.
+They lived at Boorloo on Wadjuk country alongside Noongar inhabitants, and then tried their best to transform the place into the image of the English rural village many of them had been desperate to get away from not long before.

-This stage in the town of Perth’s progress (for it was not yet designated a city) lasted until about 1850 when the colony of which it was the capital was transformed into a penal settlement.
-It was Imperial Government money from London even more than the convict builders they sent, that transformed the village into a city, albeit a small one.
+This stage of the town’s progress (for it was not yet designated a city) lasted until about 1850 when the British colony for which it was the capital, was abruptly transformed into a penal settlement.
+The inflow of Imperial Government money for public works, even more than the convicts sent to build them, transformed the village into a town — Even if it was now formally designated a city.

 Perth before the gold

-Post-goldrush era Perth has been transformed again and again in the years up to the present, but it is nostalgia for the city in its early to mid twentieth century phase that dominates most of today’s cultural remembrance of the past.
+Post-goldrush era Perth was been transformed again and again in the decades up to the present — every period of boom marked by knocking down as much as what was constructed before as the developers could get away with.
+Yet it is nostalgia for the city in its early to mid twentieth century phases that dominates most of today’s cultural remembrance of the past.
 Whether what exists today is better or worse than what was knocked down to make way for it, is a question for another site.
 Visualising the city of Perth from about 1850 – 1880 is the focus of the Perth before the Gold project.

 Some relevant external links about early Perth